Non-Abelian axial anomaly, axial-vector duality, and the pseudoscalar glueball: Hadron contributions and duality intervals

 The lower integration limits $s_3,s_8,s_0$ in \eqref{asr38res}, \eqref{asr0res}, emerging as free parameters of the ASR approach, are in fact the duality intervals (continuum thresholds) of the corresponding currents.

-In the isovector and octet currents the duality intervals $s_3$, $s_8$ can be determined from the large $Q^2$ limit of the ASRs (\ref{asr38}) by making use of the pQCD asymptotes of the $\pi_0$, $\eta,\eta'$ TFFs and numerical values of the decay constants $f_P^{(3,8)}$ \cite{Klopot:2011qq}.
-In this way, the interval of duality of the isovector channel is $s_3\simeq 0.67$ GeV$^2$.
+In the isovector and octet currents, the duality intervals $s_3$, $s_8$ can be determined from the large $Q^2$ limit of the ASRs (\ref{asr38}) by making use of the pQCD asymptotes of the $\pi_0$, $\eta,\eta'$ TFFs and numerical values of the decay constants $f_P^{(3,8)}$ \cite{Klopot:2011qq}.
+In this way, the interval of duality of the isovector channel is evaluated as $s_3\simeq 0.67$ GeV$^2$.
 However, this parameter can have a weak $Q^2$ dependence \cite{Oganesian:2015ucv,Khlebtsov:2016vyf} varying from $0.6$ GeV$^2$ at $Q^2\to 0$ to $0.67$ GeV$^2$ at $Q^2 \to \infty$.
-In the case of the octet channel the numerical values of the corresponding interval of duality, depending on decay constant sets, extracted in different analyzes (mixing schemes) were found to vary $s_8=0.4-0.6$ GeV$^2$ \cite{Klopot:2012hd}.
-These numbers seem to be rather small (in comparison with $m_{\eta'}^2$) due to substantial $\eta-\eta'$ mixing in this channel \cite{Klopot:2011ai}.
-However, in the chiral limit ($m_q=0$) it is natural to assume that the duality intervals of the isovector and octet currents cannot be much different from each other: $s_8\simeq s_3$ within $20\%$ uncertainty of the $SU(3)$ symmetry braking.
+In the case of the octet channel, the numerical value of the corresponding interval of duality was found to vary $s_8=0.4-0.6$ GeV$^2$, depending on a particular mixing scheme \cite{Klopot:2011ai, Klopot:2012hd}.
+However, in the chiral limit ($m_q=0$) it is natural to assume that the duality intervals of the isovector and octet currents cannot be much different from each other: $s_8\simeq s_3$ within $20\%$ uncertainty of the $SU(3)$ symmetry breaking.
 For the purposes of numerical analysis, we take $s_8\simeq s_3 =0.6$ GeV$^2$ in this paper.

 The duality interval of the singlet current $s_0$ is different from $s_3$ and $s_8$.
 The main hadron contribution here is given by the $\eta'$ meson, which is known to retain its mass in the chiral limit, contrary to the lighter $\pi^0$ and $\eta$ mesons.
 So, the value of $s_0$ should be of order of $m^2_{\eta'}$ and it is natural to assume that $s_0 \simeq 1$ GeV$^2$.
+Although it is possible that the value of $s_0$ can have a weak $Q^2$ dependence, similar to that of $s_3$.

 The one-loop approximation for the spectral densities of the isovector and octet currents $A_3^{(3,8)}(s,Q^2)$ (Fig. \ref{fig:5}) in the chiral limit is given by \cite{Radyushkin:1996tb}

 so the integration in the ASRs (\ref{asr38res}) leads to the following expressions for the hadron contributions,